Theta functions on varieties with effective anti-canonical class: The projective case --- theta functions

 and similarly for $C\cdot Y_{v_1}$.
 Here we used that $\O_\shY(\sum_v Y_v)= \O_\shY$.
 Since $C$ is disjoint from all other $Y_v$ we obtain the same expression as in \eqref{Eq: commuting in GHKS}.

-Homogeneity of the wall functions for the walls emanating from vertices follows by an a priori argument.
+In \cite{GHKS}, homogeneity of the wall functions for the walls emanating from vertices will follow by an a priori argument.
 The remaining walls will be seen to be homogeneous because the scattering procedure via the Kontsevich-Soibelman lemma manifestly respects the grading. \end{example}

 The somewhat complementary case of GS-type singularities will be treated in \S\ref{Subsect: GS torus action}.